Xilinx/graphanalytics/docs/src/mis/installation.rst

 Xilinx Maximal Independent Set Alveo Product Installation
 =========================================================

-Follow the steps below to install the Maximal Independent Set Alveo Alveo Product.
+Follow the steps below to install the Maximal Independent Set Alveo Product.

 .. include:: ../common/install-alveo.rst

 Installing Maximal Independent Set Alveo from a Pre-built Package
 ------------------------------------------------------------------
-* Get the installation package xilinx-tigergraph-install-x.y.z.tar.gz from the `Database Analytics POC Secure Site <https://www.xilinx.com/member/dba_poc.html>`_.
+* Get the installation package **xilinx-tigergraph-install-%PACKAGE_VERSION.tar.gz** from the `Database Analytics POC Secure Site <%PACKAGE_LINK>`_.
   This package contains the MIS as well as its dependencies.

 * Install Xilinx MIS and MIS TigerGraph Plugin Alveo Products and dependencies